ABC Owned Television Stations: Disney/ABC division

 On June 9, 2014, ABC Owned Television Stations vice president Peggy Allen and president Rebecca Campbell jointly announced to Live Well Network's staff that they planned to shut down the network in January 2015.
 Campbell and Allen stated that despite the success of the network, the division wanted to prioritize "local content" and its "core local news brands".
-Many of the shows from ABC's stations ended production with a possibility to be picked up by fyi cable network, a DATG partial owned A&E Networks cable channel.
+Many of the shows from ABC's stations ended production with a possibility to be picked up by the FYI cable network, a DATG partially owned A&E Networks cable channel.
 On January 15, 2015, ABCOTS announced a pickup of Laff, a new subchannel owned by E. W. Scripps Company subsidiary Katz Broadcasting.
 Laff was added to the DT3 subchannels of the ABC O&O stations effective on April 15, 2015; within that announcement, ABCOTS stated that Live Well Network would continue on their eight stations on their .2 subchannels in HD, but no longer be distributed outside of ABC O&O stations.
-ABCOTS also indicated that its stations' 3rd subchannel would affiliated with Laff network upon launch on April 15, 2015, but until then LWN would run on both subchannels.
+ABCOTS also indicated that its stations' 3rd subchannel would affiliate with Laff network upon launch on April 15, 2015, but until then LWN would run on both subchannels.

 Campbell, president of ABC Daytime and ABC Owned Television Stations, was named President of Disney EMEA in September 2017.
 Wendy McMahon, the stations' senior VP of digital, was named station group president effective January 1, 2018.

-ABC Owned Television Stations launched its Localish digital media venture the week of September 20, 2018 with four shows.
+ABC Owned Television Stations launched its Localish digital media venture the week of September 20, 2018, with four shows.
 Localish focuses on mobile millennials with national appeal local short stories produced by the stations and released on digital and social platforms.
 The first series, More in Common, had already appeared via Facebook Watch.
-A More in Common compilation special was broadcast on all ABC station's primary channels on November 4, 2018 with WPVI-TV (Philadelphia) also on November 3 then on their LiveWell Network subchannel (.2) from November 4 through 11, 2018.
+A More in Common compilation special was broadcast on all ABC station's primary channels on November 4, 2018, with WPVI-TV (Philadelphia) also on November 3 then on their LiveWell Network subchannel (.2) from November 4 through 11, 2018.
 On January 21, 2020, ABC Stations announced that the network would be rebranded as the Localish on February 17, 2020.

 At the beginning of 2021, Laff was removed from the ABC Owned Television Stations (excluding WLS-TV, which had removed Laff in 2017) and moved to Ion Media stations which were acquired by Scripps around the same time.
 Later in April, Allen Media Group announced that the ABC Owned Television Stations had picked up This TV as a replacement for Laff.
+Then three years later, ABC Owned Television Stations announced that Charge!, a network owned by Sinclair Broadcast Group, would replace This TV effective April 1, 2024.

-List of stations
+Stations

 Stations are arranged in alphabetical order by state and city of license.